eniuz/ansible-cheatsheet/README.md

 # Ansible Cheatsheet
-Keeping Notes, I'm not a genius
+Cliff notes bro, I'm not a genius.

 - [Definitions](#definitions)
   - [The Basics](#the-basics)